SusMarTec/RATA/readme.md

 # Radio Player Service

-This project is designed to play background music and announcements in a store using a Raspberry Pi with Raspbian.
-The script plays music files in a loop and can play announcements at specified times.
+This project is designed to play background audio and announcements in a store using a Raspberry Pi with Raspbian.
+The script plays audio files in a loop and can play announcements at specified times.
 The configuration is managed via a `config.toml` file.

 ## Prerequisites